What is a unit title?

 - When developer has sold enough units that they no longer have control over the development, they must give the body corporate notice of that fact and call a meeting.
 At that meeting, the developer must provide the body corporate with a turn-over disclosure statement and disclose any interest they have in contracts made by the body corporate.

-If you are in an established development but the body corporate is not operational or performing the functions required by the Act you could:
+If you are in an established development but the body corporate is not operational or performing the functions required by the Unit Titles Act 2010 you could:

 - Talk to the other unit owners and ask how they think the body corporate should be run